ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 > [!WARNING]
 > Make sure to complete the preparation steps under the AWS and Codecov section before proceeding with the steps below!

-Before you are able to deploy the application to AWS, you need to set up GitHub Actions.
+Before you can deploy the application to AWS, you need to set up GitHub Actions.

 Follow [this guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to add the following GitHub Actions Secrets to the repository: